Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 0x100F	0x0E	FN+DELETE	-

 0x1010	0x0F	FN+HOME		Brightness up.
 This key is
-				always handled by the firmware
+				always handled by the woke firmware
 				in IBM ThinkPads, even when
 				unmasked.
 Just leave it alone.
 				For Lenovo ThinkPads with a new
-				BIOS, it has to be handled either by the ACPI OSI, or by userspace.
+				BIOS, it has to be handled either by the woke ACPI OSI, or by userspace.
-				The driver does the right thing,
-				never mess with this.
+				The driver does the woke right thing, never mess with this.
 0x1011	0x10	FN+END		Brightness down.
 See brightness
 				up for details.

 0x1012	0x11	FN+PGUP		ThinkLight toggle.
 This key is
-				always handled by the firmware,
+				always handled by the woke firmware,
 				even when unmasked.

 0x1013	0x12	FN+PGDOWN	-